Amblessed/agile-final-project/README.md

 # agile-final-project
 Final Project for the Introduction to Agile Development and Scrum offered by IBM on Coursera

+## Project Description
-#### Your team has been tasked with developing the backend product catalog for an e-commerce website.
+Your team has been tasked with developing the backend product catalog for an e-commerce website.
 Stakeholders require the ability to create, retrieve, update, and delete products from the catalog, along with features like indicating product likes and hosting on a cloud environment with automated deployments.
-#### Your team will use a kanban board to create a backlog and sprint plan for this work.
+Your team will use a kanban board to create a backlog and sprint plan for this work.
 As the product owner, you will drive the process by leveraging the skills learned in the lessons and labs to create a new GitHub repository and kanban board and fill the kanban board with issues that will become user stories.

-# Stakeholder Requirements
+## Stakeholder Requirements
 - These are the requirements from your stakeholders that you should use to create the user stories in Kanban board.
 - Need the ability to create a product in the catalog.
 - Need the ability to retrieve a product from the catalog.